Bio of Poet, D.L. Lang

 On November 1, 2016, I had the honor of being a secret featured mystery poet at the Benicia Library as part of the Benicia First Tuesday Poets.
 As a result, fellow poet Peter Bray put a bio of mine in issue 120 of his monthly newsletter, Taproot & Aniseweed.
 The Benicia Library put my poem “Pier Dreams” as the November Poem of the Month.

-On February 11, 2017, I had the honor of serving as a judge for the Solano County Poetry Out Loud competition, and was interviewed for the Fairfield Daily Republic.
+On February 11, 2017, I served as a judge for the Solano County Poetry Out Loud competition, and was interviewed for the Fairfield Daily Republic.